-This post contains a list of the most viable and relevant hair regeneration treatments that are known about.
-This list contains treatments which are in the development process.
-Certain treatments have a greater potential than others to grow significant amounts of hair, and so I have listed them in order of relevancy.
-Relevancy in this case is my opinion of the treatment’s combined efficacy and likelihood of becoming available the soonest. #1 is the most relevant and so on.
+This post contains a list of the most viable and relevant hair regeneration treatments that are in development and known of.
+Certain treatments have a greater potential than others to grow significant amounts of hair, and so they are listed in order of relevancy.
+Relevancy, in this case, is my opinion of the treatment’s combined efficacy and likelihood of becoming available the soonest. #1 is the most relevant and so on.

 1. Shiseido/Replicel – Replicel’s hair growth treatment, RCH-01, involves culturing a person’s own hair follicle cells and then re-injecting them back into their scalp.
 First, a small punch-biopsy is removed from a person’s healthy hair follicles.
-Then a specific cell is dissected from the follicle and cultured in a growth medium.
+Then, a specific cell is dissected from the follicle and cultured in a growth medium.
 The cells are replicated into the millions and then injected back into the person’s scalp.
 There is a short video about the procedure here.
-Replicel has been involved in a lot of activity over the past years in terms of developing their RCH-01 treatment into a worldwide success.
+Replicel has been involved in a lot of activity over the past years to further develop their RCH-01 treatment into a worldwide success.
 For starters, Replicel created a partnership with Shiseido, which is the fourth largest cosmetic company in the world.
 In May 2014 Shiseido opened a huge biotechnology facility in Japan to accelerate the launch of Replicel’s hair technology RCH-01.
-This endeavor coincides perfectly with Japan’s new legislation which is designed to help expedite the trial processes for stem cell technologies.
-In other words, Japan is the ideal place to launch a new stem cell technology.
+This endeavor coincides perfectly with Japan’s new legislation which is designed to help expedite the trial process for stem cell technologies.
+In other words, Japan is an ideal place to launch a new cellular-based technology and get it to market quickly.
 To be clear, Shiseido and Replicel are separate companies.
-Replicel has licensed Shiseido the rights to bring RCH-01 to the world more quickly through Japan.
-It is worth mentioning that Shiseido also has it’s own scientists who are working on hair regeneration through iPS cells.
-This technique is considered a “next level” type of cellular treatment that could produce an unlimited amount of hair regrowth.
+Replicel has licensed Shiseido the rights to bring RCH-01 to the world through an expedited regulatory path in Japan.
+It is worth mentioning that Shiseido also has its own scientists who are working on a separate hair regeneration technique using iPS cells.
+A treatment using iPS cells would be very advanced and could potentially produce an unlimited amount of hair regrowth.

-Status: Shiseido’s Japan trial is launching now 3rd quarter 2016.
-Estimated market release by 3rd quarter 2018.
+Status: Shiseido’s Japan trial has launched in 3rd quarter 2016.
+Estimated market release by 3rd quarter 2018 in Japan.

 2. Histogen – Histogen’s Hair Stimulating Complex (HSC) is a cell conditioned media that is derived from neonatal cells grown under embryonic-like conditions.
 It is an injectable serum that is used to stimulate the growth of new hair follicles as well as existing ones in a person’s scalp.
-This treatment has been around since 2008 and a lot of people are eager for it to be released on the market.
+This treatment was first announced around 2008 and a lot of people are eager for it to be released on the market.
 HSC has shown visual evidence of its efficacy and has had great numbers in clinical trials.
-No photo was more talked about than this one which was released after CEO Gail Naughton presented at last year’s World Congress for Hair Research.
-The product has been refined over the past few years to contain less cellular impurities and be a more concentrated formula of growth factors compared to it’s initial inception.
+The treatment has been trialed on both men and women and is said to be effective at regrowing hair at the temples as well as throughout the scalp.
+Compared to its initial inception, the HSC product has been refined over the past few years to contain less cellular impurities and be a more concentrated formula of growth factors.

 Points of Interest: This is a treatment that has a very high appeal due to its ease of application.
 Theoretically, you could walk in, receive injections, and walk out.
 No need to harvest your own cells and come back to get them re-injected such as with other cellular based treatments.
-The photo results are intriguing and apparently the actual treatment will include more injections than the trial amount.
-This product could be out in 2017.
+The photo results are intriguing and apparently the actual treatment will include more individual injections across the scalp than what was administered in the the trial.

-Status: Phase III trial for approval in Mexico could be underway currently.
+Status: Phase 3 trial for approval in Mexico awaiting to be initiated.
 Histogen is also presently looking to launch a trial for approval in Japan and China.
-Set to be on the market in Mexico in 2017.
+Potentially on the market in Mexico in 2018.

-Status: Currently raising funds for a Phase 1B/2A study.
+Status: Currently raising funds for a Phase 1B/2A study in 2017.